 Safety regulations: The conservatory is currently closed due to COVID-19.
 You can visit virtually here, or take a moment to smell the flowers at Bartholdi Park (see above).

 Dumbarton Oaks Gardens

 Perched on the highest hill in DC’s posh Georgetown neighborhood, this breathtaking garden is listed on National Geographic’s top 10 as the sixth most beautiful garden in the world.
-And it’s practically in your back yard!
-Dumbarton features 10 acres of lush, sculpted greenery.
-Kids can roam through terraced garden rooms and vistas, and walk down many meandering brick pathways.
-Take your lunch and enjoy a picnic on one of the wooden benches you’ll find hidden among the trees and sweet-smelling wisteria.
+Sadly, both the house and gardens are currently closed due to COVID-19.
+You will need to wait until they reopen to visit Dumbarton's 10 acres of lush, sculpted greenery.
+But while you wait, you can check out the museums exhibits online as well as view photographs and drawings of the gardens.
+When their doors open again, be sure to let the kids roam through the terraced garden rooms and vistas, and walk down the many meandering brick pathways.

 Safety regulations: Currently closed due to COVID-19, but you can still visit virtually.